Best Compact Treadmill for Small Spaces – Introduction

 Using a process of elimination, whatever is left when you’ve discarded the rest is probably the best model for you.

-Then, once your treadmill is installed in your home gym, all that’s left for you to do is get to work!
+Once your treadmill is installed in your home gym, you can get to work!